 You are required to provide your hospital of choice on the medical information section of CampInTouch.
 Your child will only be transported to a hospital via ambulance in the case of a severe or life threatening injury.
-In the case of a less severe injury, the Camp Director or another staff member will contact you and you will be required to make arrangements to transport your child home or to the doctor, to the doctor or hospital, as necessary.
-Responsibility of any and all healthcare costs resulting from injury while at Camp Backcountry are the sole responsibility of the parent/ legal guardian.
+In the case of a less severe injury, the Camp Director or another staff member will contact you and you will be required to make arrangements to come transport your child home or to the doctor or hospital, as necessary.
+Cost for treatment arising out of an accident or injury at Camp Backcountry is the responsibility of the camper's parent or legal guardian.